 - Maximum gap: Seven days.

-You can control the rate at which CleverTap sends notifications.
+You can control the rate at which notifications are sent out of CleverTap.
 The control rate is defined as the number of messages every five minutes.

-Sending no more than 15,000 messages every five minutes throttles the rate at which all campaigns go out.
+Send no more than 15,000 messages every five minutes.
+This will throttle the rate at which all campaigns go out.
 Throttle limits are typically applicable to large, one-time campaigns.

-For example, you want to send a message to your entire base or a large subset of your base by including a link that leads to a call-to-action.
-When your users receive this message and click the link, they get directed to the call-to-action resource that you included.
-Depending on your campaign size, you may want to set a throttle limit to ensure that your notifications are not all delivered at once and redirect too many users simultaneously to the same resource.
+For example, you want to send a message out to your entire base or a large subset of your base by including a link that leads to a call-to-action in the message.
+When your users receive this message and click the link, they are directed to the call-to-action resource that you included.
+Depending on your campaign size, you may want to set a throttle limit to ensure that your notifications are not all delivered at once and redirect a large number of users simultaneously to the same resource.

-Message-level caps let you control the number of times a particular ongoing campaign gets delivered to the same user.
+Message-level caps let you to control the number of times a particular ongoing campaign is delivered to the same user.

 Message Level and Global Frequency Caps